dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/modal/info.md

 1. Do not use for unessential information that is not related to the users current workflow.
 1. Use for requesting the user to enter information critical to the current process.

+#### Nested modals

+While it is possible to nest a Modal within another Modal, You as a developer has to ensure the Browsers back-button (alongside with the URL path), does take care of the nested Modal situation.
+Because a user should still be able to use the back button as expected and return to the last visited "page".

 ### Design Patterns

 <Img src={ModalExample} caption="Modal with header, text and close button (spacing suggestions in blue and pink)" alt="Image showing Modal with header" />